todays tech news scookietech

 I see this all the time.

-But here’s what happens.
-You find a guide that either assumes you already know everything or dumps so much information on you that you give up before you start.
+But here’s the thing.
+You find a guide that either assumes you already know everything, or it buries you under so much information you quit before even starting.
+One extreme or the other.

 Some people say you should just figure it out yourself.
 Trial and error builds character, right?
 They think spoon-feeding instructions makes people lazy.